TatwiraT/simpledocs/README.md

     <img src="https://ingenia.me/images/simpledocs.png" width="100" />
 </p>

+<p align="center"><strong>WARNING: Under development!</strong></p>

-**SimpleDocs** is a dynamic documentation library for PHP which uses Markdown files. _Project under development, more documentation coming soon_
+**SimpleDocs** is a documentation library for PHP which uses Markdown files.

 ### Features

-* Dynamic routing
+* Dynamic routing: all docs are parsed on-the-fly and served as HTML
-* Markdown file attributes: strings that can be fetched from documents
+* Markdown file attributes: special attributes that can be parsed from documents
-* Twig template post-processing (optional)

 ### Requirements